 By Rachel England Wednesday 27 March 2013

-Modern life as we know it owes a lot to the humble battery, the first incarnation of which came about in 1800.
-From the cumbersome monsters used in cars to the tiny lithium dots in watches, batteries are an integral part of our lives and have three main components: two electrodes (the positive anode and the negative cathode) and a medium called an electrolyte, which allows positively charged ions to move between the electrodes in balance with the flow of negatively charged electrons – this is the ‘useful current’, or the battery’s ‘zap’, for want of a better term.
+The first incarnation of the battery came about in 1800, but since then they’ve become an integral part of our lives, varying in size from the monsters used in our cars to the tiny lithium dots in watches.
+Batteries have 3 main components: 2 electrodes (the positive anode and the negative cathode) and a medium called an electrolyte, which allows positively charged ions to move between the electrodes in balance with the flow of negatively charged electrons.
+This is the ‘useful current’, or the battery’s ‘zap’, for want of a better term.

-The batteries we know and love are usually little cylindrical AA types – the kind that power TV remotes and cameras.
-Alas, as crucial as they’ve been to technological evolution, they’re not so great for the environment; they’re difficult and dangerous to get rid of, and their disposable nature means they’re pretty wasteful, too.
+Despite the fact that batteries have been so critical to technological evolution, they’re not so great for the environment.
+In fact, they’re difficult and dangerous to get rid of, and their disposable nature means they’re pretty wasteful, too.
 But like all things in these techy times, plans are afoot to make batteries slimmer, cheaper, more efficient and better for the environment.
-Check out these five cool developments.

-After the trusty AA or AAA battery, rechargeable lithium-ion batteries are usually our go-to energy source, responsible for powering mobile devices such as phones and tablet computers.
+After the trusty AA or AAA battery, rechargeable lithium-ion (Li-ion) batteries are usually our go-to energy source, responsible for powering mobile devices such as phones and tablet computers.
 The problem with these, as anyone who experiences battery drain on a regular basis will know, is that they don’t really last very long, and smartphone addicts can struggle to get through the day without hooking up their device to a charger.
 So scientists set about looking for an alternative, and came up with lithium-air batteries, where oxygen is used as a catalyst for exchanging electrons.
 And boy, do they address the battery-life issue.
-Whereas a regular lithium-ion battery has a capacity of around 200 watt-hours per kilogramme (Wh/kg), a lithium-air battery stores up to 3460Wh/kg.
+This type of battery can theoretically hold more than 40 times the charge as a lithium ion battery the same weight.